baisula2008/bishop_puzzle_game01/README.md

 Bishops Swapping

-Project Overview:
-This project involves creating a simulation to swap the positions of two black bishop and two white bishop chess pieces on a 5x4 game board.
-The program demonstrates the steps and rules required to achieve the goal state efficiently, considering chess movement rules and restrictions.
+Project Overview:This project demonstrates the efficient swapping of the positions of two black bishops and two white bishops on a 5x4 chessboard using Java.
+The solution showcases the application of chess movement rules, strategic decision-making, and optimized pathfinding techniques in a restricted environment.

 Game Description

+Board Configuration

-Board Configuration: The game board has 5 rows and 4 columns.
+Dimensions: 5 rows x 4 columns.

 Initial State:

-2 Black bishops (B) placed on the top row.
+Top row: 2 Black bishops (B).

-2 White bishops (W) placed on the bottom row.
+Bottom row: 2 White bishops (W).

 Goal State: Swap the positions of black and white bishops to achieve: